krausandre/typo3-content-blocks/typo3/sysext/core/Documentation/Changelog/12.3/Feature-98313-ContentBlocksBackendAPI.rst

 :html:`name` (vendor/package) and :html:`file` (relative to Resources/Public
 inside the Content Block).
 Be aware: the core asset view helpers won't work for content blocks.

+For frontend translations Content Blocks also provides its own translation view helper.
+This can be seen as a simplified :html:`f:translate` view helper.
+Required arguments are :html:`name` (The name of the Content Block) and :html:`key`.
+The view helper will automatically resolve the path to the `Labels.xlf` of the requested content block.

 For reference type of fields like `File`, `Reference` or `Category`, the relations are resolved automatically.
 This means data processing is already